Microsoft Azure DevOps Integration

 - Push results into Azure DevOps from Squish Test Center.

-Push the results for the mentioned batch in Squish Test Center into Azure DevOps, assuming a mapping was previously made between Azure DevOps tests and Squish GUI tests in the Traceability page.
-Learn more about it here: documentation .
+Push the results for the mentioned batch in Squish Test Center into Azure DevOps if a mapping was previously made between Azure DevOps tests and Squish GUI tests in the Traceability page, as instructed in: Integration for Azure DevOps.